KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 we are each climbers of the inner Mountain.
 Meditation, prayer, and disciplined ascent are our switchbacks.
 Moments of insight and peace are Shelters along the path.
-At the Summit lies Transfiguration—where the **Superficial Self / Mind** becomes transparent to **Deep Self / Mind**, and the still air of Aion whispers the Law of the heights.
+At the Summit lies Transfiguration—where the L₂ (SS / SM: Anthra / Nousa) becomes transparent to L₃ (DS / DM: Archeus / Noeüs), and the still air of the Supernal whispers the Law of the heights.

 ---